 Simon Farrugia is a Maltese educator and an active researcher.
 At a very young age, his passion for music grew, particularly through his father’s formative influence.
-He obtained a Bachelor of Arts degree in Musicology from the University of Malta and completed a postgraduate in Music Education.
+He obtained a Bachelor of Arts degree in Musicology from Malta University and completed a postgraduate in Music Education.
 Notably, he studied harmony and counterpoint with the late Professor Joseph Vella.
-In 2017, he completed a Master’s Degree at the School of Performing Arts (University of Malta) in Ethnomusicology.
+In 2017, he completed a Master’s Degree at the School of Performing Arts (Malta University) in Ethnomusicology.

 In 2011, he produced a television series Vjaġġ Mużikali (A Musical Journey) to raise awareness in world music.
 He has co-authored From A Rural Haven to a Tourist Paradise, published in 2011.
 He regularly writes researched articles, published in local magazines, journals, and newspapers.
 In August 2019, he contributed to the British Association of Symphonic Bands & Wind Ensembles.